 »Consul Integration Program

 The HashiCorp Consul Integration Program enables prospective partners to build integrations with HashiCorp Consul that are reviewed and verified by HashiCorp.
-Consul can be consumed in two ways: self-managed, or HashiCorp Cloud Platform, a hosted version of Consul operated by HashiCorp.
-HCP Consul is secure by default and offers an enterprise-level SLA to deploy an organization’s most important applications.
+Consul can be consumed in three ways:

 The program is intended to be largely self-service with links to resources, code samples, documentation, and clear integration steps.